 Pyometra in cats is a critical condition that affects intact females and is life-threatening if left untreated.
-Pyometra is still fairly unknown when it is mentioned to intact cat owners.
+Pyometra is still fairly unknown when it is mentioned to intact cat owners (owners of cats that have not been spayed or neutered).
 It is important that this condition is well understood amongst the veterinary community, in order to pass this information along.

-What is pyometra in cats?
+What is Pyometra in Cats?

 Since the number of white blood cells that usually fight infection are limited in the uterus during estrus, this contributes to the brewing infection.
 When pyometra occurs, the muscles of the uterus cannot properly contract, which makes it almost impossible for the body to expel the unwanted infection.
 As this infection continues to grow in strength, this becomes a life-threatening condition for the cat.

-What are the symptoms of pyometra?
+What are the Symptoms of Pyometra?

 The symptoms of pyometra in cats can vary depending on if the cervix remains open or not.
 In the cases where the cervix is open, you may see discharge coming from the vagina.
 Owners will often notice the discharge on the tail, on the skin, or mention how they are finding stains around the house where the cat frequently rests.

 This distention might be so prominent that the owner notices a difference in the pet.
 Unfortunately for cats with a closed pyometra, they will become severely ill very quickly.
 The bacteria will begin to create toxins that will enter circulation.
 Once the toxins enter circulation, sepsis is soon to come.

 The symptoms that cat owners will often see at home, in either case, is lethargy, anorexia, excessive thirst (caused by the toxins affecting the kidney’s ability to retain fluid), and vomiting.
 While having an open pyometra may be the less severe of the two scenarios, they still each require immediate medical intervention.

-How to diagnose pyometra?
+How to Diagnose Pyometra?

 There are a few different ways to diagnose pyometra in cats.
 In the case of an open pyometra, the presence of discharge alone can determine an infection is present.
 In the situation of a closed pyometra, the performance of radiographs, ultrasound, and blood work will all work together to diagnose an unknown pyometra.

 Any time an intact female cat presents clinically ill and painful in the abdominal area, it is always recommended to search for a possible pyometra.
 It is important to get a detailed history of the patient, as some signs can be subtle.

-How is pyometra in cats treated?
+How is Pyometra in Cats Treated?

 The possibility of successful treatment without surgery is extremely low.
 When a cat is diagnosed early, they are good surgical candidates, and often recover fully.
 Unfortunately, pyometra symptoms can be vague to pet owners, so often cats present in the very ill stages of this condition.

-What can happen if surgery is not performed?
+What can Happen if Surgery is not Performed?

 This option is completely dependent on the patient’s condition, overall health, and the comfort of the veterinarian providing care.
 If this route is taken, it is important to discuss the possible complications that can come with this approach.
 The result of not having the uterus and ovaries removed include: